-Note: Remember to connect the left and right audio cables because the DVI cable carries only the picture signal, not the sound.
+Note: If using HDMI/DVI as a DVI connection, remember to connect the left and right audio cables because the DVI cable carries only the picture signal, not the sound.

-MONITOR OUT Connect a VCR or DVD-recorder to record digital and analog programs from the Cable or Antenna Input (excluding copy-protected programs and component video formats) while the TV is turned on.
+MONITOR OUT Connect a VCR or DVD-recorder to record digital and analog programs (excluding copy-protected programs and component video formats) while the TV is turned on.
 You must leave the TV on the same channel you are recording.